Egra

-Egra is a town in Purba Medinipur district in the state of West Bengal, India.
+Egra is a town in East Medinipur district in the state of West Bengal, India.
 It is the headquarters of the Egra subdivision.
 The ancient name of Egra was "Agrapattan".

 Geography

 Location

 Egra is located at 21.9°N 87.53°E. It has an average elevation of 11 metres (36 feet).

 Police station

 Egra police station has jurisdiction over Egra municipality, Egra I and Egra II CD blocks.
 Egra police station covers an area of 431.5 km2 with a population of 349,489.
 The police station is located at Egra Bazar.

 Urbanisation

 96.96% of the population of Egra subdivision live in the rural areas.
 Only 3.04% of the population live in the urban areas, and that is the lowest proportion of urban population amongst the four subdivisions in Purba Medinipur district.

 Note: The map alongside presents some of the notable locations in the subdivision.
 All places marked in the map are linked in the larger full screen map.